Django Tips #1: makemigrations command

 This post is the start of a little series called Django Tips, answers to short, common questions I receive from readers.

 python manage.py makemigrations in DjangoX?

 Answer: This pattern is also used in my books and for good reason.
 When you just type

 python makemigrations then a migrations file is creating for all changes.
 This can be a problem if you have made changes to multiple apps, for example

 blog.
 The resulting migrations file will contain information on BOTH which makes it harder to debug issues in the future.
 The goal is to keep every migration as concise and atomic as possible.

-If you add the specific app name to the end of the command, so
+If you add the specific app name to the end of the command–for example,

-python makemigrations user then only the migrations for that specific app are run.
-After you can run
+python makemigrations user–the migrations file only includes changes for that specific app.
+Then you can run

 python makemigrations blog if you have two different changes ready to commit.